hfoffani/CarND-Vehicle-Detection/README.md

 False negatives 0.68%
 ```

+Features were scaled to zero mean.
+See **Normalization and randomization** cell.
+The test set is 20% of the labeled dataset.

 Using cv2.HOG kept me having *the same* feature extraction function for training the model and classifying the video frames.
 Subtle bugs hard to fix are prone to appear when slightly different functions are used when training and run time.

 ### Sliding Window Search